TonyWangX/TonyWangX.github.io/_sources/slide.rst.txt

 **ICASSP 2022 short course: neural vocoder**

-This talk briefly summarizes a few representative neural vocoders.
+This talk summarizes a few representative neural vocoders.
 For a more detailed talk, please check :ref:`the slide for Advancement in Neural Vocoders <label-slide-2021-jul-1>`.

-The hands-on materials used for this short course cover a few latest neural vocoders.
+The hands-on materials cover a few latest neural vocoders.
 There are step-to-step instructions on implementation, demonstration with pre-trained models, and detailed explanation on some common DSP and deep learning techniques.
 Please check `Google Colab <https://colab.research.google.com/drive/1EO-ggi1U9f2zXwTiqg7AEljVx11JKta7>`__.

 .. _label-slide-2021-dec-1: